MarynaSkrypnyk/Spring-Boot-Project-REST-API-/README.md

-# A first-level heading
-ava Web Application with REST API

-!!
-THERE ARE NO TESTS AND LOGGING
+# Spring Boot(Rest-API)

-Overview
+### Overview

 This Java-based web application provides a RESTful API with a focus on security and performance.
-It features user authentication and authorization using JWT tokens, access control based on user roles, and a relational database for persistent data storage.
-The application is designed with a clean architecture, separating concerns into repository, service, and controller layers, alongside utility classes for common functions.
+This provides user authentication and authorization using JWT tokens, user verification using activation codes, access control based on user roles, and relational databases for persistent data storage.
+The application is designed with a simple architecture that separates tasks into repository, service and controller levels, configuration files and utilities.

-Features
+### Features

-User authentication and authorization with JWT (JSON Web Tokens) Weather data fetching and processing from OpenWeatherMap CRUD operations for city data management
+- user authentication and authorization using JWT (JSON web tokens);
+- user verification using an activation code, which the user receives by email upon registration;
+- receiving data from open api;
+- CRUD operations for user data, menus, orders;
-Secure REST API endpoints
+- secure REST API endpoints;
-Incorporates logging for monitoring and debugging purposes.
+- data caching;
+- strict data validation;

-Project Structure:
+Project structure:
-repository: Data access layer for interacting with the database.
+- repository: data access layer for interacting with the database.
-service: Contains business logic and data processing.
+- service: Contains business logic and data processing.
-util: Utility classes and common functions.
+- util: utility classes and general functions.
-controller: REST controllers to handle API requests.
+- controller: REST controllers for processing API requests.
-API Endpoints
+- API endpoints

-...

-Parameters and Body Details

-need to use Swagger for this

-Getting Started
+- configuration: configuration files:
+- entities: definition of entities:
+- security: responsible for authorization and auto-identification;
+- model: defining the data that comes from the endpoint
+- resources: dbchangelog - master.xml for word with db

-Prerequisites
+## Prerequisites

-JDK 17 or later
+- JDK 17 or later
-Maven
+- Maven
-A relational database (e.g., MySQL, PostgreSQL)
+- a relational database (e.g., MySQL, PostgreSQL)
-Setup
+- Setup

 Clone the repository to your local machine.
 Configure the database connection in src/main/resources/application.properties.